 YMMV: The Great Divorce

-Tear Jerker - The possessive mother's pleas are heart-wrenching, even if we aren't meant side with her.
+- Tear Jerker - The possessive mother's pleas are heart-wrenching, even if we aren't meant to side with her.

-The Weird Al Effect - Lewis credits an American sci-fi story with inspiring the idea of impervious matter in heaven.
-(The original story apparently involved a time traveler who went back in time and found "raindrops that would pierce like bullets and sandwiches no strength could bite," because nothing can change the past.)
+- The Weird Al Effect - Lewis credits an American sci-fi story with inspiring the idea of impervious matter in heaven (the original story apparently involved a time traveler who went back in time and found "raindrops that would pierce like bullets and sandwiches no strength could bite," because nothing can change the past.)
 Unfortunately, he couldn't recall the name of the story or its author.
 (It appears to be The Man Who Lived Backwards by Charles F. Hall.)

 - Wangst - Common in Hell.
 Actually, it's also the reason why so many Ghosts get stuck there-they can't see past their own egos long enough to admit Heaven can help them.

 - Wild Mass Guessing / Fridge Brilliance: In the beginning of the story, there's a bus, which drives damned from Hell to Heaven if they wish.
 The bus is operated by unnamed driver.
 Later, in Heaven, George Mc Donald notes that only the God can go to Hell to save sinners.
 Now, who is this Driver?